aurora-website/website_v1/src/de/guides/troubleshooting.md

 -   **"Timeout"** → I can't login because of internet connection.

     When network connection is either blocked or network speed is too slow (Aurora Store waits only for 20 sec for an authentication request).
+If there is no response from Google's servers, then there will be multiple timeouts.

 -   **"Oops!
 You have been rate-limited!"** → I clicked on Anonymous button too many times!